codepress/admin-columns/readme.txt

 * added danish language ( thanks to Morten Dalgaard Johansen )
 * added filter for setting thumbnail size ( see FAQ on how to use it )
 * added support for hidden custom fields ( see FAQ on how to enable this )
+* added fix for WordPress SEO by Yoast Columns

 = 1.4.5.1 =